 The only major company operating out of Europe, Sculpteo can cut various thicknesses of plywood and MDF.
 Sculpteo also provides colored MDF in its European branch, which has the added benefits of greater strength and water resistance.
 Scupteo also offers flexibility in its uploaded file format, which makes it a bit more forgiving for new designers.
 One thing to be wary of is that its US office stocks a much smaller inventory than its EU office, so Sculpteo is probably a better pick for European makers than those in North America.

-License: The text of "Laser Cutting Wood – How to Get Started" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Laser Cutting Wood – How to Laser Cut Wood" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP